5 fall soups to keep the chill off because nobody wants to sit by the fire with a big bowl of salad.

-TIP: You can smoke tomatoes in a regular BBQ just by adding some woodchips that have been soaked in water and wrapped in tin foil.
-Punch a few holes in the tin foil so smoke can escape and then lay the packet below the grill but above the actual burners.
+You can smoke tomatoes in a regular BBQ.
+Just add some wood chips that have been soaked in water and then wrapped in foil.
+Punch a few holes in the tin foil so smoke can escape and lay the packet below the grill and above the grill burners.

-TIP: Only blend potato soups gently, for a very small amount of time and on low speed otherwise you’ll end up with a gluey mess.
+Gently.
+Very gently.
+Always blend potato soup for a small amount of time on the lowest blender speed possible, otherwise you'll end up with glue soup.